-This pattern requires the knitter to be able to knit a small circumference in the round (either on double-pointed needles or your preferred technique) and clearly explains all techniques for increases, decreases, and elongated stitches.
+This pattern requires the knitter to be able to knit a small circumference in the round (the pattern is method-neutral to suit your preferred technique) and clearly explains all techniques for increases, decreases, and elongated stitches.
 Within the pattern you will find links to useful video tutorials as well, so the pattern is accessible to an intermediate or even an advanced-beginner knitter.

 This pattern is designed to use up leftovers and is best suited to three or more fade colours.
 I recommend that you have at least 2 g of each fade colour available (4 g if you want your mitts to match) to help them to blend successfully.
 A short guide is provided in the pattern to help knitters plan their colour progression, if they wish to do so.